 Note 1: You cannot select any blocked card to archive unless you unblock it.

 Note 2: You can archive multiple cards simultaneously that belong to the same column or sub-column only.

 If you would like to see the cards that have been archived, you need to go to Board menu > Cards > All Cards.
 On the All Cards page, click the Filter icon from the side toolbar, and then enter “Archive” in the filter text box of the Current Column.
 All the archived cards are displayed.

 You can move a card to another board if it was actually meant to be there.
 You do not have to recreate a card if you created it on a wrong board or maybe just a change of decision.

 Hover on the card, click the Options icon, and then click the TransferTo option on the menu.
 After a few seconds, another menu of a different board is displayed.
 Click the ‘destination’ board and then the Lanes and its column where you want to move the card.
 A message is displayed after successful movement of the card.
 On the destination board, you can see that the card is placed in the selected column.

-When a card is moved, the following details are inherited and shown on the card:
+- When a card is transferred, the following details are inherited and shown on the card:

-Note that if the destination board has card attribute-enabled Lanes, the Move card menu will display the applicable lanes according to the card attribute.
-In this example, a user story card is being moved, hence only the lanes in the User Story lane are available for selection.
+- If the destination board has card attribute-enabled Lanes, the Transfer To menu option will display the applicable lanes according to the card attribute.

 SwiftEASe enables you to flag a card, mark it for different purposes – so that you can highlight different aspects of the card or draw attention to it.
 Depending on the reason for highlighting, you can select one or more types of flags to highlight the card.
 You can flag a card or view them both on the card pop-up and carousel view.